Volcano Bay is the only water park that is part of Universal Studios in Orlando, Florida. The park opened in 2016 to rave reviews.

 Staying On-Site At Universal Studios Orlando

-Staying on-site at Universal Studios has many different advantages, one of which is saving on transport to and from the parks.
-If you are driving and parking your car at the hotel you still have to pay to park each day so bear this in mind when booking.
+Staying on-site at Universal Studios has many advantages, one of which saves on transport to and from the parks.
+However, if you are driving and parking your car at the hotel, you still have to pay to park each day.

 Staying At Disney World

-If you are using Disney as your base and spending more of your time there but using one or two fo your days to visit Universal Studios I would say adding a day to spend at Volcano Bay probably isn’t worth it.
+If you are using Disney as your base and spending more of your time there but using one or two of your days to visit Universal Studios, I would say adding a day to spend at Volcano Bay probably isn’t worth it.

 The Rides At Volcano Bay

-One thing that makes Volcano Bay stand out is the rides, they are new and exciting and are great for older children and adults.
-There are 20 waterslides in total and range in size and style for those who love adventure to those who are more cautious.
+One thing that makes Volcano Bay stand out is the rides.
+They are new and exciting and are great for older children and adults.
+There are 20 waterslides in total and vary in size and style, from those who love adventure to those who are more cautious.

-The rides at Volcano Bay much like the other two theme parks at Universal Studios are aimed towards a older audience and teen years.
-The rides are fast, thrilling and adventurous which is perfect for keeping teens happy and active.
+Much like the other two theme parks at Universal Studios, the rides at Volcano Bay are more suited to older children and young adults.
+The rides are fast, thrilling and adventurous, which is perfect for keeping teens happy and active.

-With this in mind if you have teenagers and want to visit a water park this is probably the best one for you, while Blizzard Beach and Typhoon Lagoon at Disney World are better catered to younger children and toddlers.
+With this in mind, if you have teenagers and want to visit a water park, this is probably the best one for you, while Blizzard Beach and Typhoon Lagoon at Disney World are for younger children and toddlers.